rahls7/image-repository/README.md

 - Add a file config.js.
 A template is added to the repository called config-example.js
 - You will also need to create a Google Cloud account and create a bucket for google cloud storage.
 After that you will also need to create a service account and download the json file, name it service-account-key and add it to the root folder.
+- Please ensure to specify your project name and bucket name in config.js
 - After creating the google cloud account, you will have to enable 2 API's in google cloud i.e. Vision API and Google Cloud Function.
 We use vision api to assign labels to the image uploaded so as to be able to search it and google cloud function to uncompress the zip file which is used for uploading large amount of files.

 ### How to run the project